pietermartin/umlg/doc/markdown/sqlg.md

 This can have some rather unfortunate consequences, as HSQLDB will silently commit a user transaction thus invalidating the user's transaction boundaries and semantics.

-**Postgres** supports transactional schema creation/alter commands.
+**Postgresql** supports transactional schema creation/alter commands.
 The user's transaction semantics remain intact.
  However schema creation commands creates table level locks which increases the risk of deadlocks in a multi-threaded environment.
- Sqlg manages a global lock for schema creation to prevent postgres from dead locking.
+ Sqlg manages a global lock for schema creation to prevent Postgresql from dead locking.
  If multiple jvm(s) are used then a Hazelcast distributed lock is used.

 <br />